inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>

 `SEEDS`
-- Seeds are CSV files in your dbt project that can be referenced the same way as referencing tables/models
+- Seeds are CSV files in your dbt project that can be referenced in the same way as tables/models.
-- Ideal for small data sets that don't change frequently such as lookup tables
+- Ideal for small data sets that don't change frequently, such as lookup tables.
-- The CSV files are stored in the repo under the seed folder and therefore benefit from version control
+- The CSV files are stored in the repository under the seed folder, thereby benefiting from version control.
-- Using a seed for source essentially copies this to a table or view
+- Using a seed as a source essentially copies its to a table or view.
 <br>
 <br>